guimorone/instagram-stats/README.md

 # Notes

--The search profile and the logged account may or may not be the same, it is not mandatory.
+- The search profile and the logged account may or may not be the same, it is not mandatory.

--If you're having trouble logging into the account, try logging in to the browser first.
+- If you're having trouble logging into the account, try logging in to the browser first.